cjdyer/General-Code-Tutorials/README.md

 ## Understanding Git Terminology

-To get a quick understand I will explain a few key terms.
+To get a quick understand I will explain a few key terms.....

 ### Git